RainerZufahl/AppImageManager/README.md

 # AppImageMan
-Install and remove Appimages easly
+Install and remove Appimages easily

 # Installing and Updating